dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/secrets-scopes.md

 ## Scenario 1 : Deny access to all secrets for a secret store

 This example uses Kubernetes.
-The native Kubernetes secret store is added to you Dapr application by default.
+A Kubernetes secret store with name `kubernetes` is added to you Dapr application by default, however, it is strongly encouraged to instead explictly define a Kubernetes secret store (example used here: `mycustomsecretstore`).
 In some scenarios it may be necessary to deny access to Dapr secrets for a given application.
 To add this configuration follow the steps below:

 Define the following `appconfig.yaml` configuration and apply it to the Kubernetes cluster using the command `kubectl apply -f appconfig.yaml`.